 Homework: Homework problems will be assigned daily, and will be collected after each exam.
-The homework will be graded only on completeness.
-This means you really need to ask questions if you are not sure about a problem.
+You really need to ask questions if you are not sure about a problem.
 Doing the homework is the most effective method to prepare yourself for the quizzes and exams and it is very important that you keep working on problems throughout the course.
 There is an old saying that "math is not a spectator sport" and there is definitely a lot of truth to this.
 Working on your own and also with other classmates is recommended.
 If you are working on a problem and get stuck, make a note of it and remember to ask questions.
 I encourage everyone to come to office hours.

 Most sections end with a set of exercises.
-The answers to the odd numbered problems are located at the back of the book.
+The answers to some of these problems are located at the back of the book.
 I suggest doing all of the problems in the text if you wish to master the material.